Zero Down Home Loan and No Down Payment Mortgage Programs

 During the financial crash, many borrowers with bad credit who had put no money down found they were underwater as their home values dropped.
 They owed more on the homes than they were worth.
 They were unable to sell the home because it would not pay off the mortgage.
 As the economy tanked, people lost their jobs and could not keep up with the payments.

 After this financial disaster, the federal government stepped in.
 It made it harder for people to qualify for home loans by passing the Dodd Frank Act.
 Today, lenders need to fully document the borrower’s income and show they have done their due diligence to make sure the borrower can pay the loan.

-After such a major financial catastrophe, it became clear to the US government that 100% financing loans are usually too risky.
+After such a major financial catastrophe, it became clear to the US government that 100% financing no down payment home loans are usually too risky.
 People who do not have a down payment and have average or bad credit have little stake in the home.
 When things start to turn south financially, many people walk away from the home.
 This happened to millions of Americans during the crash and it helped to tank the US economy.

 There are a few options now.
 Today, there are two major 100% financing home loan programs available that are backed by the US government.
 Some people with average to poor credit may be able to qualify.

 The first is the USDA loan program.
 If you are buying a home in a rural area, you may be able to get a no down payment home loan.
 You will need to have a 620 or 640 credit score, and you have to show that you can afford the loan with your financial documents.
 There are income limits on this USDA loans; you may not qualify if your income is too high.

 The other option is the VA mortgage program.
 This is a 100% financing program that is available to veterans and active military.
 Amazingly, in some cases you can still have bad credit and still get approved for this no down payment home loan program.
 When for zero down lenders don’t forget to ask about down payment assistance programs